tiagolr/dconsole/README.md

 **Latest Changes - 4.2**
-* Added register class support (allows to access static fields and methods).
+* Added register class - (allows to register class and access its static fields and methods).
+* Added "classes" command to view all registered classes.

 For more changes or other versions, see [CHANGELOG](https://github.com/ProG4mr/dconsole/blob/master/CHANGELOG). <br/><br/>
 The console uses **openfl** and supports multiple targets (**flash**, **cpp** and **neko**).<br/>